lpolon/algorithms-and-data-structures-study/1) First Unique character/notes.md

 - update the char count and store it
 - if it's unique (value == 1) return index
 - none are unique? return -1

+## Solution
+comparing with my solution:
+i could just hold key and count in my hashtable (object) and then iterate through the input again and findIndex() the first unique char.

+### big(0)
+in all of then there is basically two loops.
+So time complexity is n + n = 2n or O(n).

+for aaron's solution 2:
+each indexOf is N. So 2n, but inside a forloop: (2n) * n = n^2 or quadratic